-Check back soon for the newest episode of our monthly podcast series, Lungcast,™ where our chief medical officer and podcast host Albert Rizzo, M.D., will highlight the contributions of Dr. Alan L. Hart in honor of LGBTQ+ Pride Month this June.
+Check out the latest episode of our monthly podcast series, Lungcast,™ where our chief medical officer and podcast host Albert Rizzo, M.D., highlights the contributions of Dr. Alan L. Hart in honor of LGBTQ+ Pride Month this June.
 Dr. Hart, a trans man and medical researcher, was a pioneer in using x-ray technology to diagnose tuberculosis (TB) years prior to the development of epidemiological tests for the disease.

 - Centers for Disease Control and Prevention.
 Tobacco Industry Marketing.
 202. https://www.cdc.gov/tobacco/data_statistics/fact_sheets/tobacco_industry/marketing/index.htm.

 - Centers for Disease Control and Prevention.
 Smoking & Tobacco Use: Lesbian, Gay, Bisexual and Transgender Persons and Tobacco Use.
 2019. https://www.cdc.gov/tobacco/disparities/lgbt/index.htm.

 - Ryan H, et al. Smoking among lesbians, gays and bisexuals: a review of the literature.
 American Journal of Prevention Medicine.
 2001; 21:142-149